Kushal-Gera/CustomBar/README.md

    //Set custom background Resources from here
             this.setBackground(R.drawable.round_corners)

-   //Want to set all margin at once
-            this.setMargins(15)

    //Want to set custom margins, Here is the way to go!
             this.setMargins(15, 0, 15, 30)